 - County clerk: PO Box 350, Union, West Virginia 24983

-Monroe County, West Virginia not only has one of the lowest crime rates in the state but also possibly in the country with just 30 criminal instances reported per year.
-In fact, over the nine year period from 2001 to 2008, only 200 criminal cases were lodged with the local police and just about 30 of these were instances of violent crime.
+Monroe County, West Virginia, has one of the lowest crime rates in the state and possibly in the country, with just 30 criminal instances reported per year.
+In fact, over the nine years from 2001 to 2008, only 200 criminal cases were lodged with the local police, and just about 30 of these were instances of violent crime.